caas-team/py-kube-downscaler/README.md

 **Technical Detail**: During downscaling, KubeDownscaler will set the annotation `"downscaler/original-replicas"` to -1, this value acts as a placeholder to indicate that the ScaledObject was active during uptime.

+### Scaling AutoscalingRunnerSet

+The feature to scale AutoscalingRunnerSet can be useful for reducing warm pool of self-hosted GitHub Action Runners deployed by GitHub's [Actions Runner Controller (ARC)](https://github.com/actions/actions-runner-controller).
+If enabled, the AutoscalingRunnerSet downscaling algorithm works like this:

+1. Downtime Hours: Kube Downscaler will bring `minRunners` to 0
+2. Uptime Hours: Kube Downscaler will bring back `minRunners` field to its original value

 ### Matching Labels Argument